ORTools4MTEX/ORTools/README.md

 MTEX has a vast functionality to analyse phase-transitions.
 It's major advantage compared to competing programs is its versatility, both in terms of functionality and data compatibility.
 The current library aims at being an add-on to MTEX for creating stunning and informative plots on martensitic microstructures that are too individual to be included in the main MTEX program.

 While the library mostly consists of plotting functionalities, it also includes some utility functions and advanced analysis capabilities.
-These are highlighted in an example script **"TBA"** that follows the analysis shown in the [MTEX documentation](https://mtex-toolbox.github.io/MaParentGrainReconstruction.html) and extends it by using the present library.
+These are highlighted together with the plotting functions in a series of [example scripts](./scripts) to immediately show you how the functions work and what they do.

 ---

 ##  Example scripts
-We know that the world of martensitic transformation analysis can be difficult to navigate, which is why we made this library of plug-and-play functions.
-To make things even more accessible, we have written some example scripts to demonstrate these functions *in action*.
+The world of martensitic transformation analysis can be difficult to navigate, which is this library consists of plug-and-play functions to make your life easier.
+To make things even more accessible, some example scripts are provided to demonstrate these functions *in action*.

 ### [Example 1](./scripts/ORPlotter_example1.m)
 This script follows the same dataset and steps that are used to demonstrate the reconstruction of austenitic parent grains from martensite grains in the official [MTEX example](https://mtex-toolbox.github.io/MaParentGrainReconstruction.html) for phase transitions in steels.
-Here we introduce some of ORplotter's functionalities to demonstrate which functions can be used in which steps of the process to generate publication-ready plots.
+Here some of ORplotter's functionalities are introduced to demonstrate which functions can be used in which steps of the process to generate publication-ready plots.

 ---